mojaloop/contrib-dev-portal/docs/guides/payments/p2p-transfer-sync.md

 </br>

-Note: The Mojaloop SDK allows has a number of internal configuration options which will change the behaviour of the transfer.
+Note: The Mojaloop SDK has a number of internal configuration options which will change the behaviour of the transfer.
 From the API specification:

 > If the configuration variables `AUTO_ACCEPT_PARTIES` is set to `"false"` this method will terminate when the payee party has been resolved and return the payee party details.
 If the payee wishes to proceed with the transfer, then a subsequent `PUT /transfers/{transferId}` request (accepting the payee party) is required to continue the operation.
 The scheme adapter will then proceed with quotation stage...
 > </br></br>